Somoshree/BreastCancerPhaseDetection/README.md

 It involved application of various specialized Machine Learning and Deep Learning algorithms in Python language entirely, The model was trained on a large authentic data-set to achieve more than 89% accuracy.

-It won the **'Best Project Award'** under **IEEE CS India Council SAC** at **IEEE Computer Society India Symposium 2018** competing some of the best teams from other top-notch national engineering colleges in the country.
-  - Supported by IEEE Computer Society
-  - Winners at Technergize 2018 at IEEE CSIS 2018
-  - Web - Based Application

 ### Summary

   - The model accepts the histopathological reports of the user as input.